trinodb/trino/docs/src/main/sphinx/admin/resource-groups.rst

 Selectors are processed sequentially and the first one that matches will be used.

-Global Properties
+Global properties
 -----------------

 * ``cpuQuotaPeriod`` (optional): the period in which cpu quotas are enforced.

-Providing Selector Properties
+Providing selector properties
 -----------------------------

 The source name can be set as follows: